 Glory to the Father, and to the Son, and to the Holy Spirit as it was in the beginning, is now, and will be for ever.
 Amen Alleluia Then follows one of the Invitatory Psalm, Venite, or Jubilate

-he himself has made us, and we are his; we are his people and the sheep of his pasture.
+For he is our God, and we are the people of his pasture and the sheep of his hand.

+Oh, that today you would hearken to his voice!
 The following Antiphon may be sung or said with the Invitatory PsalmOn other Sundays and weekdays

-The mercy of the Lord is everlasting: Come let us adore him.
+Worship the Lord in the beauty of holiness: Come let us adore him.